Glossary

 - Public key

-- In public-key cryptography, a public numeric value to which a specific private key corresponds.
+- In public-key cryptography, a public value to which a specific private key corresponds.
 Anyone can use the public key to verify the authenticity of statements that have purportedly been signed by the possessor of the private key.

 - Recursive covenant